debsanm/fc_week3_2_loops/README.md

 # fc_week3_2 assignments: Loop

-1. Write a program that displays a table of speeds in kilometers per hour (kph) with their values converted to miles per hour (mph).
-The table should display the speeds from 40 kilometers per hour through 120 kilometers per hour, in increments of 10 kilometers per hour.
-In other words, it should display 40 kph, 50 kph, 60 kph and so forth, up through 120 kph.

-mph = kph*0.6214
+1. A country club, which currently charges $3,000 per year for membership, has announced it will increase its membership fee by 3 percent each year for the next five years.
+Write a program that uses a loop to display the projected rates for each of the next five years.

 2. Write a program with a loop that lets the user enter a series of integers, followed by the end sentinel −99 to signal the end of the series.
 After all the numbers have been entered, the program should display the largest and smallest numbers entered.